josiahg2/COVID19-factors/README.md

 ## Project background

-Numerous studies have found that wearing masks (Centers for Disease Control and Prevention, 2020; Wang et al., 2020) and reduced mobility (Nouvellet et al., 2021; Badr et al., 2020) decrease the probability of COVID-19 infection.
-Therefore, we should expect to find that at the aggregate level, U.S. states whose populations wear masks more frequently and use public transit less frequently will have lower increase in confirmed COVID-19 cases.
+Numerous studies have found that wearing masks (Centers for Disease Control and Prevention, 2020; Wang et al., 2020) and reduced mobility (Nouvellet et al., 2021; Badr et al., 2020) decrease the probability of COVID-19 infection on an individual basis.
+Therefore, we should expect to find that at the aggregate level, U.S. states whose populations wear masks more frequently and use public transit less frequently will have fewer new COVID-19 cases.
 As such, the hypotheses that will be tested are as follows.

 H0: The reported rate of not wearing masks is positively correlated with the number of confirmed COVID-19 cases.